1.10 Allegations of Abuse made Against a Person who Works with, or is in Contact with Children

-All organisations which provide services for children (including day care, independent schools, leisure, churches and voluntary services) should have a procedure for handling allegations which is consistent with Working Together to Safeguard Children 2013 and the CSCB inter-agency procedures.
+All organisations which provide services for children (including day care, independent schools, leisure, churches and voluntary services) should have a procedure for handling allegations which is consistent with Working Together to Safeguard Children 2015 and the CSCB Inter-Agency Procedures.

 All allegations or suspicions of abuse by a professional, staff member, foster carer or volunteer from LSCB member agencies should be taken seriously and treated in accordance with these procedures.